equill/datadog-snmp/README.md

 Written for python 3.5, with no attempt at backward compatibility.

+## Limitations
-Note: currently only handles scalars.
+- only handles scalars.
 Tables are not handled.
-Also, it doesn't yet actually send anything to Datadog.
+- tags are per-metric; there's no way of specifying global or per-target tags
+    - this _may_ be added in future; it simply hasn't been implemented so far.

 # Configuration

 A JSON-formatted text file is expected; I know comments aren't valid in JSON, but they seemed like the best way of illustrating this:

 ```
-[   // A list of targets in the form of dicts
 {
+    "global": {
+        "datadog_api_key": "key goes here"
+    },
+    "metrics": [   // A list of targets in the form of dicts
+    {
         "hostname": "localhost",    // Without this, you're not getting far
+        "address": "127.0.0.1"      // Optional; if the hostname resolves correctly, you don't need this
         "community": "public',      // SNMPv2 community string for authentication
             "metrics": [    // a list of metrics, again as dicts
             {
                 // Mandatory attributes
                 "oid": "sysUpTime",     // Can be either a name or a numeric OID
                 // Optional attributes
                 "mib": "SNMPv2-MIB",    // If this isn't specified, it's assumed to be numeric.
                 // NB: you'll need to append .0 yourself for scalars.
                 "tags": ["hostname:localhost"], // Tags to forward to Datadog with this metric
                 "metricname": "hostname",       // The name to give Datadog;
                 // if unspecified, the OID will be used.
                 "counter": "true"       // If set, prompts the script to autoconvert it
                     // to a rate before sending to Datadog.
                     // The actual value doesn't matter
             }
             ]
     }
     ]
+}
 ```

 If a MIB is specified, the OID will be checked for a trailing index, e.g. `ifInOctets.1`.
 If there is one, it will be used; if not, 0 will be assumed, which is the SNMP default for a single-value OID.